MISP/misp-taxonomies/admiralty-scale/README.md

 # Machine-parsable Admiralty Scale

-The repository contains a JSON file including the machine-parsable tags along with their human-readable description.
+The repository contains a [JSON file including the machine-parsable tags](machinetag.json) along with their human-readable description.
 The software can use both representation on the user-interface and store the tag as machine-parsable.

 ~~~~
-admiralty-scale:source-reliability:b
+admiralty-scale:source-reliability="b"
 ~~~~